Boubou78000/Carrot/README.md

 # Carrot 🥕

-Carrot is a symmetric encryption that is:
+Carrot is a symmetric encryption designed to be simple to implement ⭐
- - Strong 💪
- - Fast 🔥
- - Simple 😁

-It relies on SHAKE 256, XOR and One-Time Pad ⚙️

-Currently includes:
- - Carrot 256 👍
+Currently work in progress, but will release soon 😉